camchardukian/Software-Development-Book-Notes/Clean Code/Chapter_17_Smells_And_Heuristics.md

 ## Comments

-Almost anytime you see commented-out code you should just straight up delete it because if anyone were to eventually need this code they could just find it in the version control history.
+Almost anytime you see commented-out code you should simply delete it because if anyone were to eventually need this code they could just find it in the version control history.

 ## Environment